reactjstampabay/rehacked-redux-basics/README.md

 * Connected the original web app's routines to Redux
 * Installed Redux DevTools to enhance local development experience

+This `master` branch represents a completed solution set for the lab.
+We have separated the lab into logical "breakpoints" by use of branches.
+Please see below how to start.

 # [PreHacked](#prehacked)

 ## Suggested Tools